-- Applies risk reduction and risk management principles across all its activities; - Focuses on reducing the level of fire and other emergencies ("prevention" rather than "intervention"); Develops and maintains partnerships with a range of public, private and non-governmental - organizations which can deliver cost-effective improvements in community safety; Adopts safe working conditions to ensure the health and safety of both its staff and the general public; and - Seeks to minimize the negative impact of its activities on the environment.
+- Applies risk reduction and risk management principles across all its activities; - Focuses on reducing the level of fire and other emergencies ("prevention" rather than "intervention"); - Develops and maintains partnerships with a range of public, private and non-governmental organizations which can deliver cost-effective improvements in community safety; - Adopts safe working conditions to ensure the health and safety of both its staff and the general public; and - Seeks to minimize the negative impact of its activities on the environment.

-The Trinidad and Tobago Fire Service is comprised of an establishment of two thousand, seven hundred and thirteen (2,713) professional fire-fighters, inclusive of three hundred and seventy-five (375) females.
-There are also eight hundred and twenty (828) auxiliary and one hundred and twenty three (123) permanent civilian positions.
+The Trinidad and Tobago Fire Service is comprised of an establishment of two thousand, seven hundred and seven (2,707) regular fire officers, inclusive of three hundred and seventy-five (375) females.
+There are also eight hundred and twenty-eight (828) auxiliary fire officers and one hundred and twenty-three (123) permanent civilian officers.
+In addition, the TTFS has a Fire Service Band which was established with fifty (52) positions.